-But what happens when you throw some pickles in there?
+But what happens when you throw some pickles in there instead?

 "The vinegary snap of the pickles tempers the unctuousness of the peanut butter, and it's an unusual pantry sandwich for when luncheon meats leave you cold," wrote Dwight Garner in the Times.

-After the post picked up steam, many on Twitter emphatically declared that the Times was nuts:
+Last year, after the post picked up some steam, many on Twitter emphatically declared that the Times was nuts:

 Others, however, insisted the combo is no big dill: